How to Make Pottery at Home without a Wheel

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

 Do you want to begin with pottery?
 All too often, people think they can do it only with a wheel.
 The problem is though, wheels are super expensive, and often they are an investment for serious potters.
-What if you’re a beginner potter that isn’t ready to drop a whole bunch of money on a wheel, or you don’t want to work with a wheel yet?
+What if you’re a beginner potter who isn’t ready to drop a whole bunch of money on a wheel, or you don’t want to work with a wheel yet?
 Well, let’s talk about some of the different ways how to make pottery at home without a wheel that you can try out.

 Pinching Pottery